 Pensions are normally paid monthly in arrears (at the end of the period in which they are due).
-Your pension payments will be made directly to your account.
+Your pension payments will be made by direct credit to your account.
 This ensures that your bank account is credited on the day each payment is due.